-	- For durability of timber piles, special measures have to be taken.
-For example- wooden piles are often treated with preservative.
+- For the durability of timber piles, special measures have to be taken.
+For example- wooden piles are often treated with preservatives.

 Pre-cast Concrete Pile

-The precast concrete pile is cast in pile bed in the horizontal form if they are rectangular in shape.
+The precast concrete pile foundation is cast in a pile bed in horizontal form if they are rectangular in shape.
 Usually, circular piles are cast in vertical forms.
-Precast piles are usually reinforced with steel to prevent breakage during its mobilization from casting bed to the location of the foundation.
+Precast piles are usually reinforced with steel to prevent breakage during their mobilization from the casting bed to the location of the foundation.
 After the piles are cast, curing has to be performed as per specification.
 Generally curing period for pre-cast piles is 21 to 28 days.